 Expenses for travel to any Region 6 meeting are reimbursed only for authorized delegates or invited attendees.
 It is IEEE policy to provide for, or reimburse, reasonable, authorized travel expenses incurred in connection with the conduct of IEEE business.
 All persons traveling on IEEE business for whom IEEE pays or reimburses transportation expenses shall travel economically by booking economy class flights well in advance and shopping for low-cost business class train fares and low-cost rental car rates where rental cars are approved by the Director or hi/her designate.

 IEEE does not reimburse for the travel expenses of spouses or travel companions as an entitlement.
-Airfare, hotel, and incidental costs of spouses or travel companions are never covered but it is recognized that there are occasions where the demand on volunteer time in particular, requires travel with a spouse or companion which may result in some meal costs being expensed.
+Airfare, additional hotel fees, and incidental costs of spouses or travel companions are never covered but it is recognized that there are occasions where the demand on volunteer time in particular, requires travel with a spouse or companion which may result in some meal costs being expensed.
 Since the purpose of the business trip is already deemed necessary and the only incremental cost is the spouse/companion meals, expensing the meals is acceptable as long as the cost is reasonable and the practice is not perceived as an entitlement.
 Spouse/companion costs for purely social gatherings must be reimbursed on the staff or volunteer person’s expense report as a reduction of reimbursed expenses.

 The Region budget includes limited funds for expenses related to meetings on Region 6 business.
 These funds are intended only to assist when it is vital for a member of the Region to attend and they have no other source of compensation for their expenses.
 The budget could not possibly survive reimbursement of all attendees at the various meetings.
 Region members are therefore urged to solicit the support of their companies and/or local sections in providing all, or part of, the necessary travel expenses.
 If everyone adheres to these recommendations, more IEEE members will be able to participate in regional activities.